 So although I am glad I got the chance to shoot with this system, my FujiFilm X100F remains king for shots like these.

-Here are some of my favorite images:
+Here are some Leica m10 sample images:

 Related Posts